A Deeper Look at Hugs

-Recently I had a conversation about “HUGS”, which caused me to delve deeper into this action.
+Recently, I had a conversation about “HUGS”; which caused me to delve deeper into this action.
 I found it interesting how some people need and crave hugs, while others try to run away from them.
-Which one are you?
+Which person are you?

 Hugs mean different things to different people.
-Depending on your culture, background, gender, comfort level, abuse, coping skills, relationships and more may play a part to some degree with how you handle hugs.
+Your situation, culture, background, gender, comfort level, abuses experienced, coping skills, relationships and more may play a part to some degree with how you handle hugs.

 What do you think of when you think of hugs?
 Possible thoughts about hugs might be warmth, fear, grief, lack of, too much, not enough, “get away from me” or “this is the best place to be”.
 Can you picture any of the above reactions in your mind?

-Consider if you are the one who is giving or receiving hugs, there is a difference?
+Consider if you are the one who is giving or receiving hugs, is there a difference?
 Not all hugs are reciprocated or wanted.
-I remember being hugged during a funeral of a family member and at the moment that was the last thing I wanted.
-A hug caused me to break down, let my guard down at a time when I wanted to be in control.
+I remember being hugged during a funeral of a family member and at that moment, that was the last thing I wanted.
+A hug caused me to break down and let my guard down at a time when I wanted to be in control emotionally.

-Sometimes hugs are just hugs or going through the motions without feeling.
-The best hugs, in my opinion are the hugs that say I care; I am here for you and come from the heart with love and acceptance that goes both ways between those who are hugging.
+Sometimes, hugs are just hugs or going through the motions without feelings.
+The best hugs, in my opinion are the hugs that say I care, I am here for you and come from the heart with love and acceptance that goes both ways between those who are hugging.

 Try hugging someone you care about and then hug some more.